 The National Historical Publications and Records Commission (NHPRC) of the National Archives supports projects that promote access to America's historical records to encourage understanding of our democracy, history, and culture.

-The following grant application information is for Publishing Historical Records in Documentary Editions.
+The following grant application information is for Publishing Historical Records in Collaborative Digital Editions.

 Catalog of Federal Domestic Assistance (CFDA) Number: 89.003